alidarbandi/CCGPU/README.md

 6. To create a virtual enviorment : virtualenv --no-download ENV
 7. To activate you enviornment:   source ENV/bin/activate
 8. You can install any package necessary for your code:  pip install --no-index torch
-9. modify the shell script to run your python code
+9. modify the shell script to run your python code.
+Edit the number of GPUs, CPUs, memory and time
-10. submit job wtih: sbatch submit.sh
+10. submit job withh: sbatch submit.sh